Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Methodology

 \textbf{Reverse Order:} Instead of discarding later tokens, this approach removes earlier tokens to comply with the expert capacity constraint.

-\textbf{Random:} Dropping Excess tokens randomly to meet the predefined expert capacity constraints.
+\textbf{Random:} Dropping excess tokens randomly to meet the predefined expert capacity constraints.

-\textbf{Score:} Using the gating score $\gate(\x)$ as an importance indicator and discarding tokens.
+\textbf{Score:} Using gating scores after the softmax and top-$k$ operations as an importance indicator and discarding tokens.

-Among these metrics, ``Order'' and ``Reverse Order'' are unstable, as shuffling sequences within a batch may result in different tokens being dropped \cite{hayes2024buffer}. ``Random'' assumes all tokens have an equal probability of being dropped.
+Among these metrics, ``Order'' and ``Reverse Order'' are unstable, as shuffling sequences within a batch may result in different tokens being dropped \citep{hayes2024buffer}. ``Random'' assumes all tokens have an equal probability of being dropped.
 In contrast, ``Score'' is stable, unaffected by sequence order within a batch.
+Notably, there is virtually no additional computational overhead associated with calculating these metrics, and the dropping operation incurs minimal cost compared to the intensive computations performed by the experts.